birdLark/birdLark.github.io/faq/faq.md

 }
 ```

-**FAQ 13.**  How to specify a different JDK version for birdlarkon Yarn?
+**FAQ 13.**  How to specify a different JDK version for birdLarkon Yarn?

 For example, if you want to set the JDK version to JDK8, there are two cases:

-- The Yarn cluster has deployed JDK8, but the default JDK is not JDK8. you should only add 2 configurations to the birdlarkconfig file:
+- The Yarn cluster has deployed JDK8, but the default JDK is not JDK8. you should only add 2 configurations to the birdLarkconfig file:

     ```
       env {